 Fix Shower Wall Structure

 The structure that frames the shower enclosure must be solid, dry, and free of mold and mildew.
 With older homes, wood studs may have deteriorated to the point where they need to be replaced.
 Some homes, too, may have drywall or greenboard behind the tile or plastic surround.
+You cannot tile over drywall in a shower.
 Remove these materials, as they will be replaced by cement backer board.
 Remove moldy fiberglass insulation and, if possible, replace it with spray-on foam insulation.

 Add Seats, Shelves, Niches, and Cubbies